Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Plant flowers like marigolds, sunflowers, daisies and alyssum, or herbs such as borage, catnip, calendula and dill to attract beneficial insects which view cucumber beetles as lunch.
 You want to attract predators such as soldier beetles, braconid wasps and tachnid flies.
 Nematodes which live in the soil will eat cucumber beetle larvae after they hatch but before they can damage the roots of your cucurbits.

 If you are not too squeamish, you can handpick cucumber beetles off of your plants.
 Do it in the mornings and evenings when they are less active.
 During the day, they will fly away faster than you can grab them.
 Wear yellow, which they find attractive, so that when they do fly away, it will be only as far as your shirt.
 Kill the beetles by either squishing them or dumping them into a container of soapy water.

 Use Chickens to Eat Cucumber Beetles

 Chickens love insects and grubs!
-If you raise chickens, or have a neighbor who is willing to lend you their chickens for a few hours in the evening, you can set up a temporary pen around your cucurbits and allow the hens to help themselves to an evening snack of cucumber beetles on your plants and their larvae in the soil.
+If you raise chickens, or have a neighbor who is willing to lend you their chickens for a few hours in the evening, you can set up a temporary pen around your cucurbits and allow the hens to help themselves to an evening snack of cucumber beetles on your plants as well as their larvae in the soil.

 Fall Cleanup Is Imperative

 The most important step you can take to prevent cucumber beetles from destroying your cucurbits is to prevent them from overwintering in your garden.
 Remove all debris, dead plants and weeds from your garden in the fall and do a deep tilling.
 The cleanup deprives them of hiding places for the winter and the deep tilling exposes any hidden beetles to the harsh winter weather which will kill them.

 A severe infestation of cucumber beetles can destroy your cucurbits within weeks.
 There are simple, organic steps that you can take to reduce the number of cucumber beetles and minimize the damage they inflict and diseases which they carry.

 © 2014 Caren White